nicolas-becker/climate-policy-miner/README.md

 ## Step-by-Step Guide

 ### 1. Clone the Repository
 First, you need to clone the repository to your local machine.
-Open your terminal or command prompt and run the following command:
+Open the "Anaconda Prompt" and run the following command:

 ```sh
 git clone https://github.com/nicolas-becker/climate-policy-miner.git